danitseitlin/redis-cloud-api-sdk/README.md

 const accountInformation: { [string:key]: any } = await cloudAPIClient.getAccountInformation();
 ```

-All the API calls from https://api.redislabs.com/v1/swagger-ui.html#/ are covered in the SDK.
+All the API calls from the official Swagger documentation are covered in the SDK (https://api.redislabs.com/v1/swagger-ui.html).